matthewhanson/presentations/2019/foss4g-open-keynote.md

 in search of the golden basemap

 Notes:
-- imagery was now available
+- first thing the community was interested
-- interest in combinining imagery to generate
+  - use imagery to create vectors (digitization, tracing)
+  - make basemaps to display their vector data
   - timeline and season dependent basemaps
+- There were challenges due to the large nature of datafiles
+  - But, this was also the time that the cloud started taking off

 ----